 He noted that India is rapidly becoming the hub for global health care and medical tourism.
-The waiting time is very low for treatment in India and the cost of treatment is less than 60% the cost of same treatment in country like USA and UK.
+The waiting time is very low for treatment in India and the cost of treatment is less than 60% of the cost of the same treatment in a country like the USA and UK.

 Moitra also noted that the main challenge they have is lack of infrastructure to support equipment distribution in order to build capacity and provide medical assistance to those who can’t be treated here in Uganda,”

-Dr. Vineet Surana (Chief Endocrinologist) from Paras Hospitals said chronic diseases are on increase and they are looking forward to working with developing countries to build capacity of health infrastructure needed to improve specialised services.
+Dr. Vineet Surana (Chief Endocrinologist) from Paras Hospitals said chronic diseases are on increase and they are looking forward to working with developing countries to build the capacity of health infrastructure needed to improve specialized services.

 The rise of chronic conditions places new long-term demands on health care systems.
 This situation becomes particularly acute in Sub-Saharan Africa.